danielpmadden/ai-osi-stack/source/AI_OSI_Stack_v4_Test_Integrated.md

 6. ISO/IEC, *42001:2023 Artificial Intelligence Management System*.
 7. European Union, *AI Act* (2024 provisional agreement).
 8. U.S. Department of Commerce, *TRUST Framework* (2024).

+### Custodianship and Authorship
+Daniel P. Madden retains moral and intellectual authorship of this framework.
+This work SHALL NOT be modified, translated, or reissued under altered terminology without written consent.
+Derived works or alternative semantic renderings that could misrepresent intent SHALL be considered
+non-conformant and unauthorized under the CC BY-NC-ND 4.0 License.